Niya752/Smart-Farm/README.md

 # Smart-Farm
 HashItUp

+---

+## Introduction

 Smart Farm is an all-in-one digital platform designed for **farmers, beginners, gardeners, and agriculturists** (including poultry, cattle, and aquaculture).
-It provides soil and weather analysis,crop recommendation based on  a farmer marketplace, learning resources, government scheme updates, agricultural news, live mandi prices — all in one place.
+It provides soil and weather analysis, crop recommendation based on soil and weather analysis, a farmer marketplace, learning resources, government scheme updates, agricultural news, live mandi prices, farm visits — all in one place.

 ---